andrews-j/AdvancedVector_FinalProject/README.md

 admin1_merged = admin1_merged.merge(incidents_admin1, on=['country','admin1'], how='left')
 ```

-The result is a shapefile of admin1 boundries across West Africa with fields for total incidents and total fatalities in that region for the whole timeframe of the dataset.
+The result is a shapefile of admin1 boundries across West Africa with fields for **total incidents** and **total fatalities** in that region for the whole timeframe of the dataset.

-This data is a great use case for a bivariate color symbology, allowing us to quickly understand the ratio of fatalities to incidents by administrative region.
+This data is a great use case for a bivariate color symbology, allowing us to quickly understand the ratio of fatalities to incidents by administrative region, and therefore where civilians are more likely to be faced with lethal force.

 ![image](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/7beaa386-91a5-49ad-9849-73eb5b780df0)